 Like children, chickens are curious and will follow you around the yard, climb on things they’re checking out (including a stooping adult, bent down to weed), and will search around if they have lost their friends.

 Any time spent outside watching chickens be chickens can be a peaceful, stress-relieving bit of contentment, but again as is the rule for children, supervision should not be far away.

-An unattended chicken can certainly get into trouble just as easily as an unattended child can.
+An unattended chicken can get into trouble just as easily as an unattended child.

-On the flip side, adding a garden to a life that already contains maintenance of a flock of chickens can have huge benefits for your egg production and egg quality.
+On the flip side, adding a garden to a life that already contains maintenance of a flock of chickens can greatly benefit your egg production and quality.

-Having a variety of vegetables, fruits, herbs, and fruit more available to your chickens will improve the taste, size, and flavor of their eggs over those laid with a diet of grain and corn only.
+More vegetables, fruits, herbs, and fruit available to your chickens will improve the taste, size, and flavor of their eggs over those laid with a diet of grain and corn only.

-As a chicken owner deciding whether to add a garden to your environment, you might see that a bit of careful planning, diligent supervision of your feathered workforce, and a few more dedicated chores can indeed produce a match made in heaven.
+As a chicken owner deciding whether to add a garden to your environment, you might see that careful planning, diligent supervision of your feathered workforce, and a few more dedicated chores can produce a match made in heaven.